Subscribe via RSS

 I looked again at my timetable and realised that there was to be another freight coming in and so positioned myself on the station island platform.
 I watched as one of the staff inspected (and tightened) the handbrakes on a rake of limestone hoppers (WAKIs).

 The level crossing west of the station then sounded.
-The previous passenger train east-bound had already passed and so I realised I was finally going to see a freight movement.
+The previous east-bound passenger train had already passed and so I realised I was finally going to see a freight movement.

 In came locomotive 504 with a small rake of limestone hoppers.
-It stopped on road closest to the platform and another engineer jumped on the front.
+It stopped on the road closest to the platform and another engineer jumped on the front.
 They then left the hoppers and trundled down the rails towards the factory.

 That then ended my brief tour of the Chichibu.
 I returned to Kumagaya on the next passenger service and took the Shinkansen into Tokyo.
 The rest of the afternoon was then spent with friends in Akihabara.

 As per usual, with any freight railway in any country, any timetables available must be taken with a level of doubt.
 The paths set for trains are only really useful when there is a train to be moved.
-I had a feeling that there were too many stored locos in the yard and this turned out to be true; as out of the 5 movements to be seen in time timeframe I was there, only one ran.
+I had a feeling that there were too many stored locos in the yard and this turned out to be true; as out of the 5 movements to be seen in the timeframe I was there, only one ran.

 Either way, I was more than content with seeing preserved locomotives still operating and was also impressed with the other hand-me-down rolling stock on the Chichibu.